Explore All Topics

 • 1099 forms for non-investment income

-1099 forms for investment income
+Tax forms 1099 for investment income

 You may or may not receive a 1099 form for a specific tax year.
 Your investment company or financial institution will review your account activity for the year to see if you should receive a form.
 If you don’t have a certain type of income activity in that year, you won’t get that 1099 type.